RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/69.embed" height="525" width="100%"></iframe>

 <p><div style="text-align: justify">
-We therefore reach an interesting conclusion: <b>plant-based and carbs-full products are not only better in a nutritional sense, they are also superior in term of ecological impact!</b> Even better: considering the first scatter plot, they seem to cost less on average than their meaty/fishy counterpart.
+We therefore reach an interesting conclusion: <b>plant-based and carbs-full products are not only better in a nutritional sense, they are also superior in term of ecological impact!</b> Even better: considering the first scatter plot, they seem to cost less on average than their meaty/fishy counterparts.
 </div>
 </p>